astarryknight/IdentifAI_Recognition/README.md

-# opencv_test
+# IdentifAI_Recognition
-testing opencv python for an upcoming project
+A python script that checks face images from an ESP32 to images from a database and returns student IDs.